Dynamically Generated Logical Qubits

-Here we propose a different direction of generalization.
-We present the ``honeycomb code'' where checks are \emph{two}-qubit Pauli operators\footnote{While there is a subsystem code with two-qubit check operators which is geometrically local in two-dimensions, namely the Bacon-Shor code\cite{Bacon_2006}, this code is not suitable for fault tolerance without applying some further concatenation because the stabilizer weights scale with the number of qubits.}.
-When regarded as a subsystem code code, our code does not have any logical qubits.
-Nevertheless, our particular measurement order still protects quantum information; indeed, on a torus it protects two logical qubits with a code distance proportional to the linear size of the torus.
 The simplicity of the code may make it useful for applications, especially in architectures where the basic operation is a pairwise measurement such as Majorana devices~\cite{Karzig_2017}.
 We will refer to such codes, where measurements are products of Paulis and the number of logical qubits is larger than the number that would be obtained when the code is viewed as a subsystem code, as codes with dynamically generated logical qubits, or ``Floquet codes.''